 - -d Deletes the archive specified in the archivePath, including all revisions and metadata. - -f Fixes the relationship between the metadata and revision data by moving the revisions to a location that mirrors the metadata location, and then updates the metadata.
 This is useful if the metadata has been manually moved or renamed. - -i Imports an archive and its revisions from a zip file specified in the secondaryPath to the archive location specified in the archivePath.
-Any existing archive data is overwritten. - -r Renames or moves an archive to the name/location specified in the secondaryPath. - -x Exports the metadata and revision data of the archive specified in the archivePath and writes it to a single .zip file as specified in the secondaryPath.
+Any existing archive data is overwritten. - -r Renames or moves an archive or a directory of archives to the name/location specified in the secondaryPath.
+This operation is recursive if the archivePath specifies a directory rather than an archive. - -x Exports the metadata and revision data of the archive specified in the archivePath and writes it to a single .zip file as specified in the secondaryPath.
 If the secondaryPath does not contain a fully qualified path, the file is written to the location from which you ran the command.
 The revisions are exported from the path implied by the revision path mapped on the file server and the archivePath.